isaychris/gpx-streetview-imager/README.md

 ![Image](https://i.imgur.com/J8HoO1n.png)
 1) Go to https://www.plotaroute.com/routeplanner
 2) Enter the location you want to take streetview images from.
-3) Change Auto Pilot to 'On Foot'
+3) Change Auto Pilot to 'On Foot'.
 4) Enable Streetview Overlay.
 5) Create your desired route along the blue streetview paths.
-The number of points plotted shown on the top right corner is a good indiction of how many images the script will pull.
+The number of points plotted is a good indiction of how many images the script will pull.
 6) Download and save as 'File type: GPX, File Format: GPX, GPX TYPE: Track'.

 # Running the script